 \subsection{Model outputs}

-Assume that the current action space contains N actions, numbered according to 0, 1, ... , N-1 respectively.
-The model needs to score each action, then normalize it to a probability, and return the number of the action with the highest probability as an output.
+Assume that the routing region has $N$ unrouted nets, the current action space contains $N$ actions, numbered as $0, 1, ... , N-1$ respectively.
+The model scores each action, then converts them into a probability distribution of nets, and return the action number with the highest probability as the output.